morgoth/picasa/README.md

 ## Extra

-You can install thor script for uploading all photos from given directory:
+You can install thor script for uploading all photos and videos from given directory:

 ```
 thor install https://github.com/morgoth/picasa/raw/master/extra/Thorfile --as imagery --force